choyer/shiatsu-sh/README.md

 - There's a lot going on, this script is really only usable to someone really comfortable with bash and awk scripts.
 - It's up to you how you want the invoice data imported into Wave.
 I would recommend using a 7 day period of appointments per invoice.
 This allows you to reconcile 1 week at a time.
 I have found weird things happen in Wave Accounting with invoices that contain too many line items (e.g. 100+ line items).
-- There is a some very customized data massaging going on, like creating line items for rounding adjustments.
+- There is some very customized data massaging going on, like creating line items for rounding adjustments.
+- The entire process is still very much an exercise in manual labour.
+There is no ClinicSense API and the Wave API is *next level* GraphQL, so for now getting data out & in is entirely manual.